 What is it?
 Let’s look at an example.

 A couple is getting ready to go to the woman’s mother’s house.
-The woman’s partner is taking a long time to get ready.
-And he is in a sour mood about how early they have to leave.
-He tells her that the drive to her mother’s house is only 10 minutes long.
-She tells him that the drive is closer to 30 minutes.
-If he doesn’t hurry up, they’ll be late and her mother will be upset.
+Her partner is in a sour mood about how early they have to leave.
+He tells her the drive to her mother’s house is only 10 minutes long.
+She says it’s actually closer to 30 minutes.
+She’s trying to get them to leave at a reasonable time.

-The man argues that the drive is, in fact, only 10 minutes long.
+Not to be deterred, he proceeds to “prove” that she’s wrong about the time.
 He mentions other houses or buildings that are around the house that are a quick drive, and that rush hour will be over soon.
 The woman holds her ground, saying that there is no way they can get there in 10 – or even 20 – minutes.